 Note that in Patch 4.3 the amount of XP required to level from 70-80 was reduced by about 30%.
 This will somewhat break PDF and web based leveling guides, but Zygor’s is fine with it.
 There shouldn’t be any real leveling changes between 4.3 and the release of Mists of Pandaria and Mists leveling should be about as fast as Cataclysm (80 to 85) leveling.

-These guides do not cover there “where to go and what to do” parts.
+These guides do not cover there “where to go and what to do” parts, see Zygor’s for that.
 What they do cover is races, builds, talents, tips and so on.

 - Death Knight leveling guide